Last Updated on 9 months by DIARYNIGRACIA

 A seed that is planted in my soul to pursue my unique path to the realization of my purpose.

-I have defined my dream, set aside time, truly reflects on it, put in test and start going after it, which I need to nurture its growth every hour and minute of my life.
+I have defined my dream, set aside time, truly reflected on it, put it to the test, and started going after it, and I need to nurture its growth every hour and minute of my life.

-And the excitement it brought about and made me surprised are the sudden gaining of my dreams.
+And the excitement it brought about made me surprised are the sudden gaining of my dreams.

 I want every individual to achieve his full potential in a professional and philanthropic role.